Elrond ERD (ERD) Price Hits $0.0195 on Exchanges

-Elrond ERD (CURRENCY:ERD) traded up 0.1% against the U.S. dollar during the one day period ending at 20:00 PM Eastern on August 2nd.
-One Elrond ERD coin can currently be purchased for approximately $0.0195 or 0.00000191 BTC on popular cryptocurrency exchanges.
-During the last week, Elrond ERD has traded 0.8% lower against the U.S. dollar.
-Elrond ERD has a market capitalization of $261.61 million and $2.38 million worth of Elrond ERD was traded on exchanges in the last day.
+Elrond ERD (CURRENCY:ERD) traded up 0.1% against the U.S. dollar during the 24-hour period ending at 14:00 PM Eastern on August 4th.
+Elrond ERD has a total market capitalization of $261.61 million and approximately $2.38 million worth of Elrond ERD was traded on exchanges in the last 24 hours.
+During the last seven days, Elrond ERD has traded 0.8% lower against the U.S. dollar.
+One Elrond ERD coin can now be purchased for about $0.0195 or 0.00000191 BTC on exchanges.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.